 Singapore River Promenade; Raffles Bar

-If you read my post on about my visit to the S.E.A.
+If you read my post about my visit to the S.E.A.
 Aquarium and my cruise on the Singapore River this morning, you’ll know that events conspired to lead me to have a late lunch.
 Consequently, I had a short afternoon.

 But short does not mean nonexistent.
 I did manage to do a couple of things, just not entirely according to plan.